Last week I was lucky enough to travel to Bansko Bulgaria for a ski trip with some friends.

 Nearly all the cocktails were 11.95 Lev which is about £5.15 ($6.99)

 My favourite was a strawberry daiquiri and a golden aperol.
 The perfect après ski drink!

-*Disclaimer: the pasta and the pizza that were ordered by our friends, which can be seen in the picture are not vegan. 🙁
+*Disclaimer: the pasta and the pizza that was ordered by our friends, which can be seen in the picture are not vegan.

 There are plenty of shops to get groceries in Bansko, there seems to be one on every street once you get into the main area.